Aaron Miri, MBA, FCHIME, CHCIO

 Miri received his MBA with distinction from the University of Dallas, and his Bachelor of Science in Management Information Systems from the University of Texas at Arlington.
 He is a Certified Healthcare Chief Information Officer (CHCIO) through the College of Healthcare Information Management Executives, a distinguished Fellow with the Health Information Management Systems Society (FHIMSS), a distinguished Fellow with the College of Healthcare Information Management Executives (FCHIME), and he is a Project Management Professional (PMP) with the Project Management Institute.

-Aaron is a nationally recognized 2020 “CIOs to Know” by Becker’s Hospital Review, 2020 Healthcare Hero’s Awardee from CHIME, 2019 Constellation Research Business Transformation 150 award, 2017 Texas Health IT Advocacy Leadership Award, and he was honored with the 2016 Computerworld Premier 100 Technology Leaders award.
+Miri is a nationally recognized 2022 “CIOs to Know” by Becker’s Hospital Review, 2020 Healthcare Hero’s Awardee from CHIME, 2019 Constellation Research Business Transformation 150 award recipient and was honored with the 2016 Computerworld Premier 100 Technology Leaders award.
 In January 2022, Miri joined The College of Healthcare Information Management Executives (CHIME) Board of Trustees.
 In October 2022, Governor Ron DeSantis appointed Aaron Miri to the Florida State College at Jacksonville District Board of Trustees.